ParisNeo/lollms/docs/markdown/tools/Simplified_lollms_api_documentation.md

 API keys cannot be generated via the API itself.
 A user must:

-1. Log in to the Simplified LoLLMs web interface.
+1. Log in to the LoLLMs web interface.
 2. Navigate to **Settings -> API Keys**.
 3. Click "Generate New API Key", provide an alias (a memorable name), and click "Create".
 4. The full API key (e.g., `lollms_aBcDeF12_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`) will be displayed **only once**.
 Copy and store it securely.
 Only the prefix (e.g., `lollms_aBcDeF12`) will be visible later.